 The South American rainforest affects regional and perhaps even global water cycles, and it’s crucial for the water supply in Brazilian cities and neighboring countries.

-The Amazon helps supply water to some of the soy farmers and beef ranchers who are clearing the forest.
+The Amazon helps supply water to soy farmers and beef ranchers who are clearing the forest.

-There are many other effects that we can’t foresee that can occur with the loss of clean water and biodiversity from all forests, affecting even our morning coffee.
+There are many other effects that we can’t foresee that can occur with the loss of clean water and biodiversity from our forests, affecting everything – even our morning coffee.

 Forest fires, bulldozers and machetes clear 4,500 acres of forests every hour.